 Section 16(a) of the Exchange Act requires our Directors and officers and persons who own more than ten percent of a registered class of our equity securities to file with the Commission initial reports of beneficial ownership and reports of changes in beneficial ownership of any of our equity securities.
-Except as noted below, to our knowledge (based solely on review of the copies of such reports furnished to us and a representation that no other reports were required), all Directors, officers and beneficial owners of greater than ten percent of any class of our equity securities registered pursuant to Section 12 of the Exchange Act made all required filings under Section 16(a) on a timely basis.
-Due to a clerical error, on January 25, 2013, Mr. Gutmann filed a Form 4 reporting the disposition of 503 shares of the Company's common stock on December 5, 2012 as a result of a net share settlement to satisfy certain tax withholding requirements.
-Additionally, on January 29, 2013, Mr. Hester filed a Form 4/A to correct a clerical error in the amount of shares sold on May 10, 2011.
-The original Form 4 incorrectly stated that Mr. Hester had sold 5,000 shares, rather than 5,386 shares.
+To our knowledge (based solely on review of the copies of such reports furnished to us and a representation that no other reports were required), all Directors, officers and beneficial owners of greater than ten percent of any class of our equity securities registered pursuant to Section 12 of the Exchange Act made all required filings under Section 16(a) on a timely basis.